SharifAmit/sharifamit.github.io/_pages/about.md

 * Previously, I have worked as a Data, Analytics and Imaging Intern at Roche/Genentech from May 2022 till August 2022.
 And before that as a Product Development Intern at Genentech Inc. from May 2021 till December 2021.

 * In May 2023, I completed my Ph.D. in Computer Science & Engineering from [University of Nevada, Reno](https://www.unr.edu/).
-My PhD dissertation was on [Deep Representation Learning with Limited Data for Biomedical Image Synthesis, Segmentation, and Detection]().
+My PhD dissertation was on [Deep Representation Learning with Limited Data for Biomedical Image Synthesis, Segmentation, and Detection](https://scholarworks.unr.edu/handle/11714/8477).

 * In December 2020,  I completed my Masters in Computer Science & Engineering from University of Nevada, Reno.
 My master thesis was on [Generative Adversarial Networks for Synthesizing Medical Images of Multiple Modalities](https://scholarworks.unr.edu/handle/11714/7712).

 * In August 2017, I finished my Bachelor's in Computer Science & Engineering from BRAC University, Bangladesh.
 My bachelor thesis was on [Exploring deep features: deeper fully convolutional neural network for image segmentation](http://dspace.bracu.ac.bd/xmlui/handle/10361/8112).

-* My research interest lies in the intersection of Computer Vision, Deep Learning, and Medical Image Processing.
+* My research interest lies in the intersection of Computer Vision, Medical Imaging and

+.
 Most of my research involves Representation Learning with Limited labels for Biomedical Image Synthesis, Segmentation,  and Detection.

 # Recent updates
+* Septembet 26, 2023.
+One paper accepted to **Journal  of Physics: Materials**.
+* July 3, 2023.
+One paper accepted to **Annals of Biomedical Engineering**.
 * June 23, 2023.
-One paper accepted to **MICCAI 20223**.
+One paper accepted to **MICCAI 2023**.
 * May 12, 2023.
 One paper accepted to **Ophthalmology**.
 * April 18, 20223.
 Successfully defended my **PhD dissertation**.
 * February 14, 2023.
 Two paper accepted to **Irish Journal of Medical Science**.